admin-shell-io/smt-semantic-models/io.admin-shell.idta.batterypass.technical_data/README.md

 # General

-The folder "gen" for each version contains sammple JSON files generated for the aspect model(s)
+The folder "gen" for each version contains sample JSON files generated for the aspect model(s)

 # Changelog